-- 16. Policy coherence.
-The Pacific Islands Forum develops collective priorities for the region, including the 2050 Strategy for the Blue Pacific Continent.
-The Council of Regional Organizations of the Pacific (CROP)31 coordinates the activities of several regional organizations, among them the Pacific Community, a regional technical and scientific organization; the secretariat of the Pacific Regional Environment Programme; and the University of the South Pacific.
-The Framework for Resilient Development in the Pacific (2017-2030) and the SIDS Accelerated Modalities of Action (SAMOA) Pathway also constitute important regional frameworks for climate change and disaster risk management priorities. - 17.
-Diversified resourcing.
-Kiribati, the Marshall Islands, the Federated States of Micronesia, Samoa, Tonga and Tuvalu are considered to be at high risk of debt distress.32 Official development assistance to the PICTs, amounting to USD 1.06 billion in 2019, corresponds to 9.9 percent of gross national income and is on a stable, positive trend.33 - Increased access to climate finance is a major regional priority.
+31 Pacific Islands Forum.
+Council of Regional Organisations of the Pacific web page.

+17. Diversified resourcing.
+Kiribati, the Marshall Islands, the Federated States of Micronesia, Samoa, Tonga and Tuvalu are considered to be at high risk of debt distress.32 Official development assistance to the PICTs, amounting to USD 1.06 billion in 2019, corresponds to 9.9 percent of gross national income and is on a stable, positive trend.33

+- 18. Increased access to climate finance is a major regional priority.
 Estimates of the level of climate finance mobilized to date vary from USD 2.2 billion over 10 years34 to USD 3.3 billion between 2014 and 2019.35 - 19.
 Enhanced global partnership.
 The Pacific has a unique humanitarian coordination environment, with the regional cluster system of the Pacific humanitarian team permanently activated with a focus on preparedness.
 Moreover, PICT governments maintain national disaster management organizations (NDMOs), some have national cluster mechanisms and many have integrated disaster management into national development planning.